xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (scott)   Fixed Custom Model Dialog Shrink Crash -- enh (keith)   Add shift move to morph effect assist -- enh (keith)   Upgrade pixlite controller upload for the 16 Long Range -- bug (keith)   Fix 3d obj with space dont load
+   -- bug (scott)   Fixed Custom Model Dialog Shrink Crash -- bug (keith)   Fix 3d obj with space dont load
-   -- enh (keith)   Allow material files to be left in a subfolder under obj file location as long as it is referenced in the material file
+   -- bug (keith)   Fix custom models dont draw at z=0 when first created -- enh (keith)   Add shift move to morph effect assist -- enh (keith)   Upgrade pixlite controller upload for the 16 Long Range -- enh (keith)   Allow material files to be left in a subfolder under obj file location as long as it is referenced in the material file
-   -- bug (keith)   Fix custom models dont draw at z=0 when first created -- enh (keith)   Add bulk edit to the morph swap points button -- enh (smorgan) For timecode slightly outside jitter limit nudge it back into time 2019.10 February 5, 2019
+   -- enh (keith)   Add bulk edit to the morph swap points button -- enh (keith)   Make the row header resizable
+   -- enh (smorgan) For timecode slightly outside jitter limit nudge it back into time -- enh (smorgan) Add support for E131 prioritisation 2019.10 February 5, 2019
    -- enh (keith)   Add an <ALL> state to state effect that activates all states.
 Also recognise * in timing track as well -- bug (keith)   Fix custom models load with zero layers if depth not set correctly in the file